Michael-AUG/website/index.markdown

 </script>
 </html>

-Welcome to my website: my name is Michael Topple and I'm a Christian and a preacher, living just south of Glasgow in Scotland.
-I'm married to Jacqueline (Jax) and we are members of [Dowanvale Free Church of Scotland](https://www.dowanvale.org).
-In the Church, I work as the Church Administrator, while Jax volunteers as the Church Treasurer.
-Alongside my paid work as the Administrator, I am also a Theology student and occasional preacher in various churches (Free Church and others) across the west of Scotland.
+Welcome to my website, the purpose of which is to share my sermons with those who are interested in hearing them.
+It is my privilege to be a Christian, a member of [Dowanvale Free Church of Scotland](https://www.dowanvale.org), and a lay preacher within the Free Church.
+My paid employment is working as the Church Administrator at Dowanvale, while my wife Jacqueline volunteers as the Church Treasurer.
+Alongside this work I study part time with the [Edinburgh Theological Seminary](https://www.ets.ac.uk).

 The name of this website is a reference to the words of Romans 10.
 14: